Design Museum of Barcelona: Museums

-The Barcelona Design Museum was created through the merger of several previously existing local museums:
+The Barcelona Design Museum is the result of merging several previously existing local museums:

 Museu de les Arts Decoratives

-The Museu de les Arts Decoratives, established in 1932, focused on European decorative arts from the Middle Ages to the Industrial Revolution.
-In 1995, the museum expanded to include industrial design, becoming the first museum in Spain to focus on this area.

-Its collection included a variety of objects, such as salvers, carriages, furniture, wallpaper, clocks, tapestries, and glasswork.
+The Museu de les Arts Decoratives was a museum created in 1932.
+This historic museum contains a rich and diverse collection of European decorative arts, from the Middle Ages to the Industrial Revolution.
+In 1995, the museum extended its boundaries with the incorporation of design, thus converting it into the first and only statewide museum concerned with the preservation and exhibition of Spanish industrial design.
+The collections of the Museu de les Arts Decoratives were created from an important resource of industrial design and decorative art objects, that included salvers, carriages, furniture, wallpaper, clocks, tapestries and glasswork.

 Museu Tèxtil i d'Indumentària

-The Museu Tèxtil i d'Indumentària houses a significant collection of garments, fabrics, and jewelry with notable artistic and historical value.
-Its collection of clothing provides a journey through the history of textiles, spanning from the 16th century to the present day.

-The museum's holdings include Coptic, Hispano-Arab, Gothic, and Renaissance fabrics, along with sections dedicated to embroidery, lacework, and prints.
-Additionally, the jewelry collection is noteworthy, featuring approximately 500 pieces made and produced in Spain.
+The Museu Tèxtil i d'Indumentària possesses countless objects and pieces of major artistic and historical value that make up their collections of garments, fabrics and jewellery.
+Regarding their collection of clothes, the museum allows you to take a journey through the history of textiles, from the 16th century right up to the modern day.
+The museum's collections include Coptic, Hispano-Arab, Gothic and Renaissance fabrics, as well as embroidery, a section on lacework and a collection of prints.
+Also worth mentioning is the jewelry collection, comprising approximately five hundred pieces that were made and produced in Spain.